To create a new promotion, click the “New Promotion” button.

 To create this kind of rule, just select “Product(s)” from the “Add Rule of Type” drop-down menu and click “Add”.
 Start typing in the name of the product(s) you want to apply discounts to into the “Choose Products” box.
 Click on the correct variants.
 Choose either “at least one” or “all” from the selection box, and click “Update”.

-You can use the User rule type to restrict a promotion to only those customers you declare.
+You can apply the User rule type to restrict a promotion to only selected customers.
 To create this type of rule, select “User” from the “Add Rule of Type” drop-down menu and click “Add”.
 Start typing in the name or email address of the user(s) you want to offer this promotion to.
-As the correct users are offered, click them to add them to the list.
-Click “Update”.
+As the correct users are displayed, click them to add them to the list.
+Once complete, click “Update”.

 Select “First order” from the “Add Rule of Type” drop-down menu and click “Add” then “Update” to add a rule of this type to your promotion.
 This rule will restrict the promotion to only those customers ordering from you for the first time.